 April usually brings with it the Easter break for schools, so it’s a popular time for families to hop away for a break.
 Jump over to Vietnam where kids will love the cooler than cool Ha Long Bay junk boat cruises (we tried it on your behalf: you’re welcome) before heading to the sunny beaches around Hoi An and Danang for some well earned r&r.

-We’ve also had a cheeky family holiday (or two) on your behalf in Boracay over in the beautiful Philippines, and are happy to report that April is positively glorious when it comes to the weather.
-This is a beach and snorkeling holiday at its very best.
+We’ve also had a cheeky family holiday (or two) in Boracay over in the beautiful Philippines, and are happy to report that April is positively glorious when it comes to the weather.
+This is a beach and snorkeling holiday at its very best, and it’s just had a major facelift having been shut down for six months for an overhaul.

 Beaches and sailing not floating your boat?
-How about heading to the hills, literally, and taking a trip to Chiang Mai in Northern Thailand, where you and the tribe will have a culturally fabulous time hanging out with indigenous people, meeting an elephant or ten, and trying a spot of bamboo rafting on the Mekong River.
+How about heading to the hills, literally, and taking a trip to Chiang Mai in Northern Thailand?
+You and the tribe will have a culturally fabulous time hanging out with indigenous people, meeting an elephant or ten, and trying a spot of bamboo rafting on the Mekong River.

 May: Sarawak or Sabah, Borneo

-May we suggest heading to Borneo for a short break where the sun will be shining while you visit the jungles, beaches and mountains of this beautiful Malaysian island?
-Head to Kuching in Sarawak, and combine a few days on the beach (we had a very happy holiday there ourselves, right next door to the unmissable Sarawak Cultural Village) and also make sure you find your way to Semenggoh Wildlife Rehabilitation Centre to hang out with the local wildlife – orangutans!
+May we suggest heading to Borneo for a short break where the sun will be shining while you visit the jungles, beaches and mountains of this beautiful Malaysian island.
+Head to Kuching in Sarawak, and combine a few days on the beach (we had a very happy holiday there ourselves, right next door to the unmissable Sarawak Cultural Village) and also make sure you find your way to Semenggoh Wildlife Rehabilitation Centre for an ethical encounter with the local wildlife – orangutans!
 For those of you with a bit more time to spare, consider making the 280km journey to Batang Ai National Park and check in to the traditional longtail house style hotel, Aiman Batang Ai Resort and Retreat, which makes an ideal base for exploring the area and meeting tribal communities and amazing wildlife.

 If you would prefer a vacay on the Sabah side of the island, fly to Kota Kinabalu and conquer Mount Kinabalu for serious bragging rights!